Joiiiiiic/wallturbcam/README.md

 - project page: maybe make background of each button to a relavant picture? not sure if it would look good, but will try
 - dropdown menu for project page maybe
 - work out how to wrap text around image
-- access denied page one website
+- access denied page on website
-- menu for smaller devices (ie phone)